RANDCorporation/optic-policy-wheels/readme.md

 ### Programs:

-* **policy_wheels_demo.rmd** - This R Markdown tutorial demonstrates how to create policy wheel data visualizations.
+* **demo.rmd** - This R Markdown tutorial demonstrates how to create policy wheel data visualizations.
 It will eventually be incorporated into a vignette for a policy wheels shiny app.
 * **app.R** - Policy wheel shiny app